-Whether you’re looking for an extremely rare timepiece to expand your collection, or want to buy a clock to complement your home, we are here to help you.
-We can find standing clocks, table clocks, Hague clocks, religious, console and cartel clocks, barometers, pendulum clocks, travel clocks, wall clocks, chronometers, lantern clocks, Renaissance clocks and watches for you.
+Whether you are looking for an extremely rare timepiece to expand your collection, or want to buy a clock to complement your home, we are here to help you.
+We can find longcase clocks, bracket clocks, Hague clocks, Religieuses, console and cartel clocks, barometers, pendulum clocks, travel clocks, wall clocks, chronometers, lantern clocks, Renaissance clocks and watches for you.

-Mentink & Roest is proud of its service.
-We are keen to forge close and durable ties with our international clientele, which includes museum curators and seasoned collectors, as well as more novice buyers.
+Mentink & Roest is proud of their service.
+We are keen to forge close and durable ties with our international clientele, which include museum curators and seasoned collectors, as well as more novice buyers.

 Every year, we attend all the leading art and antiques fairs, such as Pan Amsterdam and TEFAF Maastricht.
-We would love to see you there.
 We are also affiliated to the KVHOK (Association of Fine Art Dealers in the Netherlands) and CINOA (Confédération Internationale des Négociants en Oeuvres d’ Arts).